smastrom/react-rating/README.md

 }
 ```

-Whenever a new rating is set, your UI is updated.
-React will also keep stable the setter function during re-renderings.
+Whenever a new rating is set, the state/UI is updated.
+It is less verbose and React also keeps stable the setter during re-renderings.

 ### Custom logic / state